US-Australia refugee deal: What you need to know

 What is the deal?

-Under the arrangement, agreed by Obama and Turnbull in November within days of Trump's election, Australia would transfer 1,250 refugees currently held in offshore detention centers on the Pacific Island nation of Nauru and Papua New Guinea's Manus Island to the US.
+Under the arrangement, agreed by Obama and Turnbull in November within days of Trump's election, Australia would transfer around 1,250 refugees currently held in offshore detention centers on the Pacific Island nation of Nauru and Papua New Guinea's Manus Island to the US.

 The transfer would be administered by the UN High Commission on Refugees.